Synthio: Augmenting Small-Scale Audio Classification Datasets with Synthetic Data: Results and Discussion

 \subsection{How well does Synthio Scale?}

-Table~\ref{tab:scaling} compares the performance of Synthio, SpecAugment, and Vanilla Synthetic Augmentations across different scaling factors $N$ = \{1, 2, 3, 4, 5\}, where $N$ represents the number of synthetic samples generated per original sample in the small-scale dataset.
-As observed, SpecAugment, a traditional augmentation method, cannot scale with increasing $N$, and the performance of Vanilla Synthetic Augmentations plateaus at higher $N$.
+Table~\ref{tab:scaling} compares the performance of Synthio, SpecAugment, and Vanilla Synthetic Augmentations across different scaling factors $N$ = \{1, 2, 3, 4, 5\}, where $N$ represents the number of synthetic samples generated per original sample in the small-scale dataset (in this case we fix $n$ = 100).
+As observed, SpecAugment, a traditional augmentation method, cannot scale with increasing $N$, and the performance of Vanilla plateaus at higher $N$.
 A similar saturation occurs with Synthio when MixCap is not used.
 Even without DPO, Synthio maintains better scalability, though with reduced overall performance.
 These results highlight that MixCap’s ability to generate diverse captions is crucial for Synthio's scalability.